Learning Management Systems

-Delivering education and training via computer-based Learning Management Systems (LMS) is now widespread in companies of all types and sizes.
+Delivering education and training via computer-based Learning Management Systems (LMS) is now widely used.
+Companies of all types and sizes have been utilizing them.
 The benefits are numerous:

 Providers today offer a lot of flexibility in their LMS offerings.
 You can buy off-the-shelf courses or work with them to create content that’s customized to your specific needs.
 This latter option may be essential if you are creating a course about compliance processes that your company must follow—and document.